GamesCreed

 Hike through the Scottish Highlands in the heartfelt narrative of A Highland Song.

-Video games based around the idea of pitting you against nature are an intriguing concept as the inherent idea of how you move across the landscape can be a gameplay feature that keeps you on your toes throughout your adventure.
-If your game develops in a famously natural beauty, it can lend itself to even some awe-inspiring and quiet moments of reflection admiring the view.
+Video games based on the idea of pitting you against nature are an intriguing concept as the inherent idea of how you move across the landscape can be a gameplay feature that keeps you on your toes throughout your adventure.
+If your game develops in a famously natural beauty, it can lend itself to even some awe-inspiring and quiet moments of reflection, admiring the view.
 A Highland Song, with its rich background and cultural identity, makes the most of such a notion.

 Developed and published by Inkle, the creators of Heaven’s Vault, a hidden gem of an indie that has consistently been cited as one of the best in its genre, comes A Highland Song.
 It tells the story of a young woman escaping her home to find her uncle in hopes of a better life.
 Thanks to its contemplative art style and traditional Scottish folk soundtrack, it is an easy journey to pick up and play.